rland1/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition

 ### Metrics to Test
 I would test the maintenance cost metric.
-None of the variables so far touch on cost, and I think its an important factor regarding the competition from others.
+None of the variables so far focus on cost, and I think its an important factor regarding the competition from others.
 ### Null Hypothesis
 Null Hypothesis: MechaCar has similar costs to competitors and a similar profitability.
 Alternate Hypothesis: MechaCar has very different costs to competitors and differs in profitability.